takeshi-aihana/CMake_Help_ja/Help/command/if.rst

 .. signature:: if((condition) AND (condition OR (condition)))
   :target: parentheses

   The conditions inside the parenthesis are evaluated first and then the remaining condition is evaluated as in the other examples.
   Where there are nested parenthesis the innermost are evaluated as part of evaluating the condition that contains them.

-Existence Checks
+存在するかどうかのチェック
-""""""""""""""""
+""""""""""""""""""""""""""

 .. signature:: if(COMMAND <command-name>)

   True if the given name is a command, macro or function that can be invoked.

 .. signature:: if(POLICY <policy-id>)